 "Investors spill what they arenβt looking for anymore in AI SaaS companies - TechCrunch"

 TechCrunch recently conducted discussions with venture capitalists to delve into the dynamics of the AI SaaS industry and unravel the elements that are currently failing to attract investor interest.
-As the tech landscape continues to evolve rapidly, it's essential for startup in this space to align with investor expectations to secure funding and drive growth.
+As the tech landscape continues to evolve rapidly, it's essential for startups in this space to align with investor expectations to secure funding and drive growth.

 The Hype Trap